 Potatoes (Solanum tuberosum) are an herbaceous plant, native to South America, that has been cultivated by indigenous peoples for five to ten thousand years but only became cultivated world-wide in the last 500 years.
-Growing at high elevations of Peru and Bolivia, it was a staple crop of the Incas, who developed a freeze-dry preservation technique, producing ‘chuno’.
+Grow ing at high elevations of Peru and Bolivia, it was a staple crop of the Incas, who developed a freeze-dry preservation technique, producing ‘chuno’.
 This was possible in these high elevation sites (10,000 feet or more) where the combination of clear nights and bright sunny days allowed for the freezing and drying.
 The spread of potato in Europe was slowed because people recognized that it was related to plants that were known to be poisonous, e.g. several species of nightshade.
 The potato family is interesting in that it has produced a number of important crops (potato, tomato, pepper, eggplant) and also important poisons and drugs (nicotine, novocaine, atropine).

 Potato (Solanum tuberosum) is a flowering plant (angiosperm) and would typically be classified as: Plant Kingdom, flowering plant phylum (Magnoliophyta = Anthophyta), dicot class (now usually considered the Eudicot class), potato order (Solanales), potato family (Solanaceae).
 Other members of this family include: tomato, pepper, tobacco, nightshade, jimsonweed and petunia.

 Potato is an herbaceous plant with a typical plant structure of below-ground roots and above-ground shoots with leaves.
 Like tulips and a number of other plants, the above-ground stem and leaves are ‘annual’, i.e. they die every year.
 The plant is perennial because a below-ground portion survives and perpetuates the organism.
 The perennating part is a structure called a tuber, a branch shoot that is produced and remains below ground.
-These stems do not produce leaves or branches but their tips swell and produce tubers.
-These are the result of producing much more parenchyma tissue than is found in a normal stem.
+These stems do not grow upwards and do not produce leaves but their tips swell and produce tubers.
+These results from the production of much more parenchyma tissue than is found in a normal stem.
 Tubers (or functionally similar, but anatomically different, structures called corms and rhizomes) are a common feature that allows plants to survive in areas where the above ground climate is hostile (cold or dry) for part of the year.
 The above ground portion of the plant dies, but the below-ground part, present in the more favorable (i.e. warmer/moister) environment of the soil, is able to survive and can sprout new ‘normal’ (i.e. upward growing) branches when it ‘knows’ that favorable above-ground conditions have returned.
 Parenchyma cells of the tuber possess numerous starch storing plastids (amyloplasts) that provide material and energy to power growth when it resumes.
 The ‘stem nature’ of a potato tuber is revealed in its ‘eyes’, which are lateral buds, i.e. embryonic branches.
 They, like the leaves and branches of the above ground stems, are distributed in a spiral fashion around the shoot.
 Farmers vegetatively propagate potatoes by cutting the tubers into sections with at least one eye and planting them.

 Sex and reproduction